Strategy11/formidable-forms/readme.txt

 See all <a href="https://zapier.com/apps/formidable/integrations">Formidable Zapier Integrations</a>.

 == Changelog ==
+= 6.7.2 =
+* Fix: The setting to disable Formidable styling on a form was not working and the Formidable styling would still getting applied.

 = 6.7.1 =
 * Security: Form input from unprivileged users will now be sanitized more with strict rules and filtered more on display, allowing only a few basic HTML tags (p, i, b, strong and br) with no support for attributes.
 The allowed tags can be modified using a new frm_allowed_form_input_html filter.
 * Security: Additional sanitizing has been added when making live form builder updates to avoid malicious changes from privileged users.